 So with an HDHP, you’ll have to pay out-of-pocket for everything other than preventive care until you hit your deductible.
 After that, the insurance will pay benefits based on the plan’s coinsurance level (many HDHPs have 100 percent coverage after the deductible).

 To help pay these out of pocket costs, it’s both wise and typical to pair your high-deductible plan with an IRS-qualified health savings account.
-In 2016, you can make tax-free deposits into this account (even if you take the standard deductions and don’t itemize) of up to $3,350 for individuals or $6,750 for family coverage.
+In 2017, you can make tax-free deposits into this account (even if you take the standard deductions and don’t itemize) of up to $3,400 for individuals or $6,750 for family coverage.
 If you’re 55 or older, you can contribute an extra $1,000 a year.

 If you take money out of your HSA for anything other than a qualified medical expense, you’ll pay taxes on the withdrawal, plus a penalty.
 But once you turn 65, the HSA functions in much the same way as a traditional IRA: you can pull money out for any purpose, paying only income taxes, but no penalty.
 You also have the option to just keep the money in the HSA and use it to fund long-term care later in life.
-The money is never taxed if you’re withdrawing it to pay for qualified medical expenses, even if you’re no longer covered by and HDHP at the time that you make the withdrawals.
-Contributions to the HSA can only be made while you have in-force coverage under an HDHP.
+The money is never taxed if you’re withdrawing it to pay for qualified medical expenses, even if you’re no longer covered by an HDHP at the time that you make the withdrawals.
+But contributions to the HSA can only be made while you have in-force coverage under an HDHP.

 How do the premiums compare to other plans?